 Top Mistakes Made By Home Sellers

 Overpricing The Home

 This is a difficult hurdle for many home sellers to get over, especially if it is their first time selling a home.
 You love your home; you may have raised a family in your home.

-Overpricing your home could prevent potential buyers from even considering it, or it could cause the home to sit on the market for an extended period of time.
+Overpricing your home could prevent potential buyers from even considering it, or it could cause the house to sit on the market for an extended period.
 The longer your home sits, the more it is perceived as overpriced – or perhaps as a home with something wrong with it.

 Overpricing often leads to you accepting a price far below your original number, and sometimes even below similar homes.
-Putting your home up for a fair price, and perhaps even for a slightly lower price than others in your market, can do the opposite.
+Putting your home up for a fair amount, and perhaps even for a slightly lower price than others in your market, can do the opposite.